Anassatti/OrangeHRM_Playwright/README.md

 ***Purpos**

-The main purpose of this project is check the features that Playwright too provide as well as give honest opinion about the tool from practical prespective.
+The main purpose of this project is to check the features that Playwright tool provide as well as give honest opinion about the tool from practical prespective.